 One of the most popular ways to style the New Balance 996 low-tops is by opting for monotone looks.
 Their classic façade suits any neutral outfit well.
 You may also wear an all-black or all-white ensemble and pair it with a brightly-hued, monochromatic New Balance 996 to add a pop of color.
 Similarly, skirt, denim, and leggings would also look great with the 996.

 The New Balance 996 has been known for its classic cut and style.
 It features a combination of high-quality suede and mesh materials on the upper, usually with reflective “N” logo, heel tab, and lateral accents.
 Unlike most New Balance models, the 996 also features perforation details (three small holes) on the lateral sides for added breathability.

 New Balance 996 History

 Next in the list is the New Balance 996.
-Unlike the minor upgrades on the 995 from the original 990, the 996 release was considered a “complete overhaul” and it was presented as the “ultimate hybrid”.
-It still features the ENCAP sole unit, but is enhanced with a dual density C-cap midsole for greater stability and cushioning, as well as overall support.
+Unlike the minor upgrades on the 995 from the original 990, the 996 release was considered a "complete overhaul," and it was presented as the “ultimate hybrid."
+It still features the ENCAP sole unit, but added with a dual density C-cap midsole for greater stability and cushioning, as well as overall support.
 The outsole of this model is two-toned, which is composed of blown and carbon rubber.